camarguinho/dekorate-challenge/README.md

 ## Bonus track (optional)
 This challenge comes with 1 bonus track where you will learn how to configure the image build strategy that OpenShift will use.
-Apart from S2I for OpenShift, Dekorate currently supports Docker and Jib as image build strategies, use `Jib` to complete this part.
+Apart from S2I for OpenShift, Dekorate currently supports Docker and Jib as image build strategies, feel free to choose one of them to complete this part.

 :warning::warning::warning: **NOTE** :warning::warning::warning: